Ak79p/UnoDosTres_Test/README.md

 # UnoDosTres_Test
 Automation framework for OpenMRS application

-Download zip and import 'OpenMRS' project
+Download zip , extract and import 'OpenMRS' project into Eclipse editor

 Test Environment:
 Platform : Windows
+Language : Java
+Automation tool : Selenium
+Framework : Maven

 After importing Maven framework, if any error exists in java/test files, hover over the error and click on 'java change project compliance and jre to 1.8'